How does loan modification work?

 Extended loan term

 Another way to lower your monthly payment is to extend the loan term.
-Adding years to your term reduces your monthly payment but requires you to pay more interest over the life of the loan, which increases the loan's total cost.
+Keep in mind that adding years to your term reduces your monthly payment but requires you to pay more interest over the life of the loan, which increases the loan's total cost.

 Principal forbearance